-Driven by the learned Distribution Transfer Vector (DTV) field, our framework iteratively evolves the source PBR state toward the target PRR distribution.
+Driven by the learned DTV field, our framework iteratively evolves the source PBR state toward the target PRR distribution during inference.
 However, the precise trajectory length required to fully achieve photorealism varies across different scenes and cannot be known in advance.
-Empirically, we observe a distinct convergence behavior (as visualized in Fig. ~\ref{fig:converge}): as the generated image gets close to the ideal photorealistic state, the model stops making meaningful changes and instead starts to oscillate slightly around the final PRR result.
+Empirically, we observe a distinct convergence behavior (as visualized in Fig. ~\ref{fig:converge}): as the generated image gets close to the photorealistic state, the model stops making significant changes and instead starts to oscillate slightly around the final PRR result.
 Consequently, arbitrarily enforcing a fixed iteration count is rigid; we require a rational mechanism to verify convergence.
 Once the distribution transfer reaches the target PRR state, the distribution transfer vector field naturally diminishes, meaning that subsequent iterations yield negligible perceptual improvements.

 To adaptively determine this stopping point, we introduce the semantic intensity ($I_t$) check.
-This metric integrates two critical indicators to monitor the progressive generation status: (1) the pixel-wise residual, where a decrease indicates that the generative backbone considers the current region sufficiently optimized and requires no further modification; and (2) the semantic attention map, where a diminishing response implies that the current textual prompt is no longer semantically relevant to the visual content.
-Mathematically, $I_t$ is calculated as the mask-weighted sum of the residuals, ensuring that a decline in either factor triggers termination:
+This metric integrates two critical indicators to monitor the progressive generation status: (1) the pixel-wise residual, where a decrease indicates that the generative backbone considers the current region sufficiently optimized and requires no further modification; and (2) the semantic attention map, where a diminishing response indicates that the VLM considers the image sufficiently photorealistic and ceases to propose actionable refinement prompts.
+Mathematically, $I_t$ is calculated as the mask-weighted sum of the residuals between the current state and the predicted next state, ensuring that a decline in either factor triggers termination:

-Here, $\mathbf{M}_{t}$ ensures the metric focuses strictly on the semantic area of interest, while the residual term $\|\mathbf{x}_{t+1} - \mathbf{x}_{t}\|_1$ detects the saturation of the generation process.
+Here, $\mathbf{M}_{t}$ ensures the metric focuses strictly on the semantic area of interest, while the residual term $\|\mathbf{\hat{x}}_{t+1} - \mathbf{x}_{t}\|_1$ detects the saturation of the generation process.
 When $I_t$ falls below a threshold $\tau_{stop}$, we consider the scene converged to the PRR distribution and terminate the inference.
-This termination strategy is empirically validated in our convergence experiments (see Sec.~\ref{sec:converge_ablation}, Fig.~\ref{fig:converge}, and Fig.~\ref{fig:converge_analysis}), which demonstrate that $I_t$ effectively signals the saturation point of our P2P transfer.
+This termination strategy is empirically validated in our convergence experiments (see \refSec{sec:converge_ablation}, Fig.~\ref{fig:converge}, and Fig.~\ref{fig:converge_analysis}), which demonstrate that $I_t$ effectively signals the saturation point of our P2P transfer.